GameBoyCymru/gps-ml-activity-prediction/README.md

 ## Data Loading and Preprocessing

 Each script contains a function to load and label data from multiple `.tsv` files (with `UTF-16` encoding).
 The data is then combined into a single DataFrame.
 Feature engineering is performed to extract relevant features such as speed variance, average speed, distance, acceleration, jerk, and bearing change.

+- `load_data.py`: Contains functions to load and label data from multiple `.tsv` files (with `UTF-16` encoding).
+The data is then combined into a single DataFrame and returned to the calling script.

 ## Model Training and Evaluation